stuartsmiley/batcave-api/README.md

 * A virtual environment created per the fastapi docs at https://fastapi.tiangolo.com/virtual-environments/
 * Leave the `RPi.GPIO` code commented out in `app/connection_manager.py` for running locally, but this will need to be reverted on the pi.
+* Leave rpi-lgpio commented out in requirements.txt when installing dependencies in the virtual environment locally, but this will need to be uncommented on the pi

 In this example, the user on the pi is `batman`.
 Replace `batman` with whatever user you want to use on the pi.
 Replace {pi_ip} with the IP address of you pi on your local network.